BochilGaming/games-wabot/README.md

 ---------

 ### want to use multi-device (md)?
-now games-wabot already support MD, but of course there are still many **bugs** and there are still many that have not been **implemented** use this [branch](https://github.com/BochilGaming/games-wabot/tree/multi-device) if you want to use MD!
+now games-wabot already support MD, but of course there are still many **bugs** and there are still many that have not been **implemented**,

+use this [branch](https://github.com/BochilGaming/games-wabot/tree/multi-device) if you want to use MD!

 ---------